adropulic/phase2L1BTagAnalyzer/tau_exercise/README_TAUS.md

 ## (Aside) Plotting efficiencies for cut-based approach
 This has all been moved to [https://github.com/skkwan/phase2L1validation](the phase2L1validation GitHub), which should be run from a SL7 machine.
 My current setup is on UW Wisc servers.

-## Training a BDT in TMVA and recording it in a LUT
+## Training a BDT in TMVA and recording it in a .txt table
 1. Obtain an n-tuple (eventually need to set up my own analyzer).
 1. Plot variables using `tau_exercise/plot_tau_features/runValidationPlots.C`.
    * Specifically, update the input/output directories in that script, and then run